When and Where to Watch Online, TV Telecast, Team News

 IPL FULL COVERAGE | SCHEDULE | RESULTS | ORANGE CAP | PURPLE CAP

-The hosts, meanwhile, have collected 25 points from 17 games with the help of seven victories and four draws.
+The Madrid giants will aim to bounce back from their heavy defeat at the hands of bitter rivals Barcelona by collecting maximum points over the weekend.

+Real are presently leading the La Liga standings.
+They are nine points ahead of second-placed Sevilla while Celta are occupying 11th position.

-The 2022 FIFA World Cup qualifiers match between Ecuador vs Argentina will kick off at 05:00 am (IST).
+The La Liga match between Celta Vigo and Real Madrid will kick off at 10:00 pm (IST).

-2022 FIFA World Cup qualifiers Ecuador vs Argentina: Team News, Injury Update

-Ecuador could field the same starting line-up as they did during their last…

 Read Full News